Sanae Takaichi: 2026 general election and second cabinet

+Public opinion

 In opinion polls conducted during late October–early November 2025, Takaichi's government received the approval of between 65% and 83% of respondents, among the highest such ratings of any government in twenty years.
+In a survey conducted by Jiji Press on July 16, 2026, Takaichi's approval rating dropped to 49% citing that the reasons for the drop in support are the delay in high price measures, the "slander video" issue, 2026 amendment for the Imperial Household Law, the emphasis on the "vice-capital plan" and the Law Concerning the Punishment of Damage to the National Flag.